JSEcoin/buyback/README.md

 ```
 git clone https://github.com/jsecoin/buyback.git;
 cd buyback;
+mkdir logs;
+mkdir credentials;
 npm install;
 node buyback.js;
 ```

+Credentials are stored in credentials/latoken.json and credentials/ecxx.json respectively.
+LATOKEN contains the browser cookie data post-login and ECXX contains an apiKey available from their support team.

 Note.
 Use forever or equivalent to run as a background process